viperleed/viperleed/doc/content/sections/structure_search.rst

 :ref:`delta amplitude calculation<sec_deltas>` and requires stored
 :ref:`delta files<deltaszip>` to run.
 In almost all cases it is the most computationally expensive part of the calculation to run.
-The complexity is dependent on the size of the parameter space defined in the :ref:`DISPLACEMENTS file<displacements>`.
+The complexity depends on the size of the parameter space defined in the :ref:`DISPLACEMENTS file<displacements>`.

-During the structure search, the employed optimization algorithm (see ref. :cite:p:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration-space defined in :ref:`DISPLACEMENTS<displacements>`.
+During the structure search, the optimization algorithm (see ref. :cite:p:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration-space defined in :ref:`DISPLACEMENTS<displacements>`.
-Diffraction intensities and a corresponding R-factor are calculated for every structure based on combinations of the pre-computed delta-amplitudes.
+Diffraction intensities and a corresponding R-factor are calculated for these structures based on combinations of the pre-computed delta-amplitudes.
-The optimzation tries to find the combination of parameters yielding the lowest possible R-factor.
+The optimization tries to find the combination of parameters yielding the lowest possible R-factor.

 The behaviour of the structure optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
 For details on the available options for geometrical, vibrational and occupational displacement vectors see the entry on the :ref:`DISPLACEMENTS file<displacements>`.